 Surgery is usually only considered for adult patients with severe symptoms who have not responded well to other treatments.

-- Limbic leucotomy - an electric current or pulse of radiation is used to burn away a small part of the limbic system.
-The limbic system is responsible for our higher emotions, behavior and memory.
-A limbic leucotomy often allows the surgeon to re-wire the brain, partially or completely resolving the patient's condition.
+Limbic leucotomy: An electric current or pulse of radiation is used to burn away a small part of the limbic system, which is responsible for some emotions, behavior and memory.
+This may resolve the problem partially or fully.

-Deep brain stimulation (DBS) - electrodes are implanted into parts of the brain known to be linked to Tourette's.
-The electrodes stay in there.
-They are connected to small generators which are also implanted inside the patient's body.
-An electronic pulse is sent from the generator to the electrodes, stimulating different parts of the brain, often controlling the symptoms of Tourette's.
+Deep brain stimulation (DBS): Electrodes are implanted permanently into parts of the brain known to be linked to Tourette's.
+They are connected to small generators that are implanted inside the body.
+An electronic pulse passes from the generator to the electrodes, stimulating different parts of the brain.
+This may help control the symptoms of Tourette's.

-The basal ganglia, part of the brain most linked to Tourette's, is also involved in controlling habit learning.
-Hence, people with Tourette's commonly have problems learning through habit.
-Children may have difficulties mastering skills and activities which other children pick up rapidly, such as writing, reading or simple arithmetic.
+The basal ganglia are also involved in habit learning, so people with Tourette's may have problems with learning through habit.
+This may affect skills such as writing, reading, or arithmetic.

-A child with Tourette syndrome may need additional specialized educational help.
+A child with Tourette syndrome may need additional educational help.